MIC-DKFZ/nnUNet/readme.md

    segmentation.
 Inexperienced users can use nnU-Net out of the box for their custom 3D segmentation problem without need for manual intervention.
 3. **Framework:** nnU-Net is a framework for fast and effective development of segmentation methods.
-Due to its modular structure, new architectures and methods can easily be integrated into nnU-Net.
-Researchers can then benefit from its generic nature to roll out and evaluate their modifications on an arbitrary number of datasets in a standardized environment.
+Due to its modular structure, new architectures and methods can be integrated into nnU-Net.
+Researchers can benefit from its generic nature to roll out and evaluate their modifications on an arbitrary number of datasets in a standardized environment.